microsoft/WindowsAppSDK-Samples/Samples/Installer/cpp-console-unpackaged/README.md

 programs that need to embed the WindowsAppSDK without any pop-up windows.

 ## Requirements
-Sample requires downloading or building a version of WindowsAppRuntimeInstall.exe.
-The sample assumes that it will be in %USERPROFILE%\Downloads for convenience.
+Sample requires downloading WindowsAppRuntimeInstall.exe from [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads) or building a version of it.
+The sample assumes that WindowsAppRuntimeInstall.exe will be in %USERPROFILE%\Downloads for convenience.
 If a different path is desired, it can be specified in the #define at the top in main.cpp.

 ## Building and running any of the samples
 Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).

-1. Download or build a version of the WindowsAppRuntimeInstall.exe, and place it in
+1. Download WindowsAppRuntimeInstall.exe from [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads) or build a version of it, and place it in
 %USERPROFILE%\Downloads.
 2. Open the solution file (.sln) in the sample.
 3. Build the solution.